andrewshatnyy/andrewshatnyy.github.io/_posts/2015-08-2-spirally-traversing-a-twodimensional-array-in-javascript.md

 [1,4,7]
 {% endhighlight %}

-Let's write some tests for identified functions
+Let's write some tests for these functions

 {% highlight javascript %}
 var M = require('../lib/matrix');